 Sundial, Dated 1634

 Above.
 The Charles I brass clockmakers sundial which measures 7.85 inches square.
-Photograph Lee Borrett.
+Private collection, Photographed by Lee Borrett.

 The sundial is mobile enough to be used in different parts of the house or garden to reset the clock(s) of the house.
 However, having the very sturdy gnomon back support attached to the dial suggests to me that this sundial was also originally custom made for its first owner to able to use it whilst travelling either by foot or on horseback as the gnomon support is there to strengthen, protect and shield the gnomon from getting damaged or bent whilst travelling.

-Above The original gnomon has an angle of 53 degrees latitude.
-Photograph Lee Borrett.
+Above The original thin-edge gnomon has an angle of 53 degrees latitude.
+Private collection, Photographed by Lee Borrett.

 The fact that there is no noon gap (and typical for early clockmaker sundials) tells me that this sundial has probably been made by an early provincial clockmaker (rather than a scientific Instrument maker) who would have made and supplied it along with a lantern clock he had sold to one of his customers.

 Above The dial is complete with its original gnomon back support and is held in place with its original brass rivets to the gnomon itself and also to the underside of dial.
-Photograph Lee Borrett.
+Private collection, Photographed by Lee Borrett.

 Above Interestingly the hours are marked out using roman numerals and in between the fifteen minute intervals are also shown using engraved and non engraved areas just like some early clock dials were during the 1630s.
-Photograph Lee Borrett.
+Private collection, Photographed by Lee Borrett.